 While Sausalito is rich with charm, it's short on places to stay and is usually visited as a day trip from San Francisco.
 If you want to stay overnight, we have stayed at - and liked - Cavallo Point Lodge.
 Other popular places include Casa Madrona, The Inn Above Tide, Hotel Sausalito, and Gables Inn.

 Where Is Sausalito, California Located?
 How Do I Get There?

 An easy way to get to Sausalito is by ferry.

-By car, take US Hwy 101 north across the Golden Gate Bridge.
+By car, your trip will take about half an hour if you avoid rush hour traffic jams.
+To get there, take US Hwy 101 north across the Golden Gate Bridge.
 Exit at the first exit past the north vista point (Alexander Avenue) and follow the road downhill into Sausalito.
 Bicyclists can follow the same route.